-Roll-up reports get saved and stored in a roll-up report section for easy access.
-Once you click into the report you can see the overview and breakdown (see BrightLocal example below) as well as access those individual location reports at any time.
+Once you’ve filtered by the client or created your roll-up report, you can see the overview and breakdown (see BrightLocal example below) as well as access those individual location reports at any time.

 This is your high level overview.
-In this summary section we can see initial opportunities and findings, but don’t forget that consistency is super important!
+In this summary, we can see initial opportunities and findings, but don’t forget that consistency is super important!

 We need to make sure we’re also looking at individual location reports.
 These reports will give us that granular information that we require to scale out citations.
 Below is how this looks at a single-location level in BrightLocal.

 Now that we know our current situation, we can start to identify our opportunities.

 For this section we’ll take a look at identifying citation opportunities for multiple locations.

 - No Listing Found.
 Just as it sounds.
 This means your business is not listed on a site.

 - Listing Found But With NAP Errors.
 This means your listing is present on a site but it contains errors.
 In more simple terms, the information you provided for a location does not match the information displayed on a site.